lpasquale/kEEPER/README.md

 ### Prerequisites

-Our prototype is a *Python* application, requiring Python 3.5 to be installed on the target machine to run it.
+Our prototype is a *Python* application requiring Python 3.5 to be installed on the target machine to run it. <br>
 Our prototype delegates some of the reasoning tasks it performs to an external **ASP** engine (Clingo) and to an **Inductive Logic Programming** (XHAIL) system which are therefore required to make it work properly.

 The *ASP* platform that we have chosen to use is *Clingo*/*Gringo*/*Clasp*.